tufo09/webuntis-google-calendar/README.md

 # Configuration
-you need a config.py file which looks like this:
+you need a credentials.json file which should look like this:

-username="your username"

-password="your password"
+{
+    "username":"your_username",
+    "password":"your_password",

-server="for example xyz.webuntis.com"
+    "server":"your_webuntis_server(for example xyz.webuntis.com)",

-school="your webuntis school name"

-useragent="the useragent you want to use for the api"
+    "school":"your_school",
+    "useragent":"useragent"
+}